Organized crime in London, Ontario: 2011

 On August 25, 2011, a member of the Kipps Lane Crew saw members of an opposing group inside Jack's Bar on Richmond Street.
-He had previously been asked to leave the establishment earlier in the day.
+He had been asked to leave the establishment earlier in the day.
 He fired multiple shots from a 9mm handgun into the business.
 No one was killed, but an innocent bystander, Ashley Hay, was injured.
 She spent over a week in the hospital recovering after having a bullet removed from her lung and clavicle.
 The KLC member was sentenced to 12 years in prison for the incident.

 In October 2011, a member of the Kipps Lane Crew, Denzel Borden, was sentenced to five years in prison for "possession of a loaded and prohibited firearm", and for the killing of Thi Tran, who was shot outside K's Sports Lounge & Grill.
 In the fall of 2014, a jury ruled that Borden had acted in self-defense as Tran had been approaching him with a tire iron.